Skip to main content

 Installation

-The default adapter requires the @js-temporal/polyfill package:
+The built-in Vuetify0DateAdapter requires the @js-temporal/polyfill package:

 pnpm add @js-temporal/polyfill